The THRIVE Gender Development Program operates on five philosophical principles:

 - Those who may benefit by living their life in a gender that is different from their assigned gender at birth (socially and/or medically);

 - Those gender diverse youth who may have emotional or mental health needs that are linked to being gender diverse;

-- Those youth who are looking to explore their gender within a therapy setting.
+- Those youth who are looking for gender affirming care.

-THRIVE sees a spectrum of patients, from those just starting to explore their gender identity, to those meeting diagnostic criteria for Gender Dysphoria and/or are looking to transition.
+THRIVE sees a spectrum of patients, from those that are looking for gender-affirming care, to those meeting diagnostic criteria for Gender Dysphoria and/or are looking to transition.
 Services can therefore range from therapy alone, to integrated services with therapy, psychiatry, social work, endocrinology, and/or adolescent medicine.